ggumteul2/twitchArchiveDownloader/README.md

-It's the safe mode of twitchArchiveDownloader which is for pc that does not supports languages which are not English
+It's the standard version of twitchArchiveDownloader which is for pc that support languages not only English If your pc does not supports languages that are not English, please use the safe version(https://github.com/ggumteul2/twitchArchiveDownloader-safe-version)

 1. Install Python